 Weather or willful attacks can play havoc with transmission lines.
 Any transmission tower collapse or damage requires removing that line from service.
 Consequences range from a mere nuisance, to limiting power transfer, inability to serve load, reducing reliability, or worse.
 Often, scenarios involve multiple towers at the same time.

 Lindsey Emergency Restoration System (ERS) structures are pre-kitted, modular guyed transmission towers.
 ERS structures can be rapidly deployed to the most remote locations and be quickly assembled by any available erection method.
 Proven over 30 years, there is no faster way to get conductors back in the air, moving power.
 Lindsey ERS structures provide the time to methodically repair or replace damaged towers.

 All parts within a Lindsey ERS system are completely interchangeable.
 In the USA, hundreds of Lindsey 1070-series ERS structures are in place at utilities across the country.
 Any tower fall down exceeding a utility’s ERS structure inventory can be augmented by asset sharing from neighboring utilities.
 Lindsey’s GRIDSURANCE® asset sharing program, established in 2006, can direct utilities to locate nearby ERS structure assets.LEARN MORE

-A member of the TLM-family of transmission line monitors, the TLM Security monitor is self-powered and can communicate via mesh or satellite radio, the latter being suitable for remote tower locations.DOWNLOAD PDF
+A member of the TLM-family of transmission line monitors, the TLM Security monitor is self-powered and can communicates via satellite radio, making it ideal for even the most remote tower locations.DOWNLOAD PDF

-Find out more about the SMARTLINE next generation line rating and forecasting system.LEARN MORE
+Find out more about the SMARTLINE-TCF next generation line rating and forecasting system.LEARN MORE